yanglyuxun/book_genre/README.md

 | 4                                      |  0.994910     |

 ## Deep_part folder
 Deep learning of CNN and LSTM.
-No better performance.
-Details are in Jupyter notebooks in the folder.
+The performance was not better than MaxEnt.
+Details are in Jupyter notebooks in the `Deep_part` folder.